ML4GW/quickstart/README.md

 ## Nautilus and S3
 Nautilus is a cluster of mostly GPU resources. `ml4gw` applications like `aframe` take advantage of Nautilus for launching remote training jobs, and larger scale hyperparameter searches.
-See the nautilus [docs](https://docs.nationalresearchplatform.org/userdocs/start/get-access/) to get setup with a nautilus account, and visit the [quickstart](https://docs.nationalresearchplatform.org/userdocs/start/quickstart/) page for information on configuring the Kubernetes command line tool, `kubectl`. `kubectl` was already installed for you by running the `Makefile`.
+See the [nautilus docs](https://docs.nationalresearchplatform.org/userdocs/start/get-access/) to get setup with a nautilus account, and visit the [nautilus quickstart](https://docs.nationalresearchplatform.org/userdocs/start/quickstart/) page for information on configuring the Kubernetes command line tool, `kubectl`. `kubectl` was already installed for you by running the `Makefile`.
 It is also recommended to read through all of their docs to get familiar with the basics of Kubernetes.

 Nautilus also has S3 storage locations to allow accessing data from within jobs.
-Please see the S3 [docs](https://docs.nationalresearchplatform.org/userdocs/storage/ceph-s3/) for information on getting S3 credentials from the admins.
+Please see the [nautilus S3 docs](https://docs.nationalresearchplatform.org/userdocs/storage/ceph-s3/) for information on getting S3 credentials from the admins.
 Once you recieve your credentials, store them in
 `$HOME/.aws/credentials` as

 ```